Latest Transplants

 • If one can live until 120 with one kidney, why did God give us two?

-Many people, including doctors, would say: “In order to donate one!”.
+Many people, including doctors, would say: “One to keep, and one to donate!”.
 Of course, no organ is “extra”, God forbid.
 Many people require two kidneys to remain healthy.
-There is, however, a large population which can remain healthy with one kidney, as is proven by many research studies and our own experience.
-Suitable testing is required to determine who belongs to each group.
+There are, however, many people who can remain healthy with one kidney, as is proven by many research studies and our own experience.
+Suitable testing is required to determine who qualifies as a kidney donor.

-Kidney donors can fast like anyone else after one year has passed.
-During the first year, one must always drink a lot.
-There are conflicting opinions among the doctors.
-Some experts say after three months, while others say half a year.
-The strictest opinion is to avoid fasting for one year.
+Kidney donors can fast like anyone else beginning a year after the donation.
+During the first year, doctors recommend that donors drink, including on fast days.
+Some experts advise refraining from fasting for three months, while others say half a year; the strictest opinion is to avoid fasting for one year.
 Consult your local rabbi for a halachic ruling in this matter.
 (This matter is treated extensively elsewhere on this site.)

 Matnat Chaim®